The Sweet Story Behind Shia LaBeouf's Oscars Date

 As a personal fan of LaBeouf's days on the Disney Channel (who didn't love Louis Stevens and his wild family?), Gottsagen was thrilled to be working with him.
 "That show always made me laugh so much," he told Variety.
 "I was just so happy just to meet him.”

-Their friendship has extended long after the movie wrapped, hence LaBeouf inviting Gottsagen to his very first Oscars.
+Their friendship has extended long after the movie wrapped, hence LaBeouf inviting Gottsagen to his very first Oscars and even presenting the category of Best Live Action Short Film with him onstage.
 But with a performance as moving as what we saw in The Peanut Butter Falcon, this definitely won't be Gottsagen's last time at the show.

 Advertisement